IgbarVonSquid/Surf_Udon/README.md

 # Surf_Udon
 A prefab for making surf maps in VRChat!
+### DISCLAIMER
+This is not the same as the surf from Source games!
+Trying to port surf maps from Source will NOT WORK.
+While I hope to get it to be somewhat similar over time I don't think it will ever be the exact same.
+You also shouldn't be uploading other people's work without their permission regardless.
 ## [Download latest version](https://github.com/IgbarVonSquid/Surf_Udon/releases)
 ## Prefab includes:
 - Surf controller